Hurstville ZFC

 Hurstville Zagreb FC (also known as SSC Zagreb and Hurstville ZFC) is a soccer club based in the suburban district of St George, New South Wales, Australia.
-The club currently competes in the along with the NPL Juniors and on an Association level, in the Football St. George competitions.
+The club currently competes in the NSW League One along with the NPL Juniors and on an Association level in the Football St. George competitions.

 Being an Australian soccer club of Croatian heritage, it is affiliated and syndicated with the Croatian Soccer Association of Australia as well as Football Federation Australia.

 History

 Hurstville Zagreb was established by Croatian migrants on 23 November 1970.

 Registered with St George FA in 1971, the club rapidly advanced through several divisions until they reached the semi-professional NSW Super League and became the second largest Croatian-heritage club in Sydney, behind Sydney United 58 FC, in the process.

 In 2025, after dominantly winning Football NSW League Two, Hurstville Zagreb secured promotion to Football NSW League One with 5 games to go.